 Create record links

-- To create a record link, open the detail view for a record and click the More options button in the upper right hand corner.
+- To create a record link, open the detail view for a record and click the More options menu in the upper-right corner.

-- Then, click Link to another record to open the Record link modal.
+- Click Link to another record to open the Record link modal.

 - The Relates to dropdown gives you options for the type of record link you want to establish and the These <records> dropdown allows you to select the record type to search for in the Choose field.

 - Begin typing a record's reference number or title, then select the record(s) from the search suggestions that you'd like to link.
-Click Create link to create the link.
+Click Create link.

-Your record link can be any one of six types.
+Your record link can be any one of six relationship types.

-This is the most generic relationship.
-When a record is related to another record in some way that's not easily defined by the other categories, but you want to show that relationship, you can use Relates to.
+- Relates to: This is the most generic relationship.
+When a record is related to another record in some way that's not easily defined by the other categories but you want to show that relationship, you can use Relates to.